The HOPE (Honouring Oncology Pharmacy Excellence) Awards have been created to honour excellence in the practice of Oncology Pharmacy.

 AWARD CATEGORIES

-Through an independent expert committee, the HOPE Awards recognize individuals or teams who have made significant contribution to oncology in any one of these three areas of practice:
+Through an independent expert committee, the HOPE Awards recognize individuals or teams who have made significant contribution to oncology in any one of these areas of practice:

 TEACHING AND EDUCATION: OF PHARMACY LEARNERS, PEERS OR PATIENTS